TheCDC/EDH-Deckbuilding-Thermometer/README.md

 # EDH Deckbuilding Thermometer

 Do you play the Commander format of  Magic: the Gathering?
-Do you have trouble tuning your decks to do what you want?
+Are your deck to clunky?
 This app is for you!

 Simply paste in your decklist and click 'Simulate' to get started.

+## How it works

+This application simulates drawing opening hands and you mark each one as good or bad or other categories.
+Then you can view the summary of all the hands you've reviewed in order to identify common weaknesses of the your hands.

 ## How to use it